-One of the hardest parts of the account based marketing transformation is how roles change.
-Even if your team is technically equipped for the new and challenging tasks, teams will be used to their old roles and will need to support each other during this transition.
+One of the hardest parts of the account-based marketing transformation is how roles change.
+Even if your team is technically equipped for the new and challenging tasks, teams are used to their old roles and need to support each other during this transition.

 This transition will take compromise, cooperation and some good old-fashioned communication to make sure everyone is crystal clear on the ways the Marketing and Sales teams’ roles will shift.

-The act of coming together to create a list of accounts will be key to the integration of Sales and Marketing as the teams will work together to critically think through the entire process (a few free-food, free-booze bonding events wouldn’t hurt either).
+Coming together to create a list of key accounts will be key to the integration of Sales and Marketing as the teams will work together through the entire process (a few free-food, free-booze bonding events wouldn’t hurt either).

-As you move to an account based marketing approach, it’s important that everyone understands their new roles and, most importantly, their responsibilities within your organization.
-Your individual ABM needs will become clear once the teams work together to create a list of accounts and develop the ABM strategy.
+As you move to an account-based marketing approach, it’s important that everyone understands their new roles and, most importantly, their responsibilities within your organization.
+Your individual ABM needs will become clear once the teams align to create a list of high value accounts and develop the ABM strategy.

-Here are the key roles on an account based marketing team:
+Here are the key roles and responsibilities on an account-based marketing team:

-- Demand Generation – Develops campaigns targeted toward specific accounts and allocates budget
+- Demand Generation – Develops marketing campaigns targeted toward specific accounts and allocates budget

 - Marketing Ops (Operations) – Creates the framework to measure KPIs and penetration into accounts